udippant/base-drafts/draft-ietf-quic-tls.md

 server can be used in packet reflection attacks to amplify the traffic generated by an attacker.

-QUIC includes three defenses against this attack.
+QWIK includes three defenses against this attack.
 First, the packet containing a ClientHello MUST be padded to a minimum size.
-Second, if responding to an unverified source address, the server is forbidden to send more than three UDP datagrams in its first flight (see Section 4.7 of {{QUIC-TRANSPORT}}).
+Second, if responding to an unverified source address, the server is forbidden to send more than three UDP datagrams in its first flight (see Section 4.7 of {{QWIK-TRANSPORT}}).
 Finally, because acknowledgements of Handshake packets are authenticated, a blind attacker cannot forge them.
 Put together, these defenses limit the level of amplification.